🏠Tweet Inspiration

 What makes remote work & wfh tweets work

 Remote work twitter had its moment of pure hype during 2020-2021 and has since matured into something more useful: honest examinations of what actually works and what isolation does to your brain.
-The best content in this space doesn't romanticize remote work or attack it — it treats it as a genuinely different way of working with its own advantages and failure modes.
+The best content in this space doesn't romanticize remote work or attack it.
+It treats it as a genuinely different way of working with its own advantages and failure modes.

 What performs: honest observations about the psychological differences (loneliness, focus, lack of spontaneous collaboration), specific setups and routines that solve real problems, takes that challenge office nostalgia without pretending remote work has no downsides, and anything that validates the experience of people doing it.

 What doesn't: pure digital nomad fantasy content, "I work from coffee shops in Bali" when your reader is working from their spare bedroom, generic productivity tips that apply to any work situation, and anything that requires your reader to already be remote to relate to.
-Write for people in the middle — considering remote work or recently switched — not just the converts.
+Write for people in the middle: considering remote work or recently switched.
+Not just the converts.

 Example Tweets That Work